NullPounce/pounce-keys/README.md

 delay in listener is only due to recording

 # Update
-added a name "zBatteryHealth" to the stealth version to avoid showing at the top of the installed apps list
+added a name "zBatteryHealth" to the stealth version to avoid showing at the top of the installed apps list and made a detailed stealth guide

 # Listener Features ![Linode](https://img.shields.io/badge/Supports-Linode-green)  ![Linode](https://img.shields.io/badge/Kali-Linux-blue)